Calligraphy: Maya

+19th and 20th century

+In 1840, American penman Platt Rogers Spencer invented Spencerian script.
+The script enjoyed widespread popularity in the United States and Canada, becoming the standard script for business correspondence into the 20th century.
+Spencerian script inspired other calligraphers in North America like Charles Paxton Zaner and A. N. Palmer to invent their own scripts.

 Modern calligraphy

 Revival

-After printing became ubiquitous from the 15th century onward, the production of illuminated manuscripts began to decline.
-However, the rise of printing did not mean the end of calligraphy.
-A clear distinction between handwriting and more elaborate forms of lettering and script began to make its way into manuscripts and books at the beginning of the 16th century.
+After the rise of printing in the 15th century, the production of illuminated manuscripts began to decline.
+However, this did not mean the end of calligraphy.
+At the beginning of the 16th century, a clear distinction between handwriting and more elaborate forms of lettering and script began to make its way into manuscripts and books.